-CONCLUSION – Which One Is The Best Infant Car Seat In 2018?
+CONCLUSION – Which One Is The Best Infant Car Seat in 2023?

 Low Cost – For those on a budget, I heartily recommend the Evenflo LiteMax 35.

 Lightweight and convenient, it sports one of the best canopies on the market to protect fully your pride and joy from the sun.
 Another great feature is the removable and machine-washable pads, which makes keeping things clean just that little bit easier.
-Cheap infant car seats are not hard to find these days, but one of this quality certainly is.
+Cheap infant car seats are not hard to find these days, but one of these qualities certainly is.

 Mid-range – At this price point, the winner is the Graco SnugRide Click Connect 35.